01/27/10 9:00 PM EST

 Standing 6-foot-4 and weighing approximately 220 pounds, Heyward remains the physically imposing figure that he was when he was terrorizing high-school pitchers from the Atlanta area.

-But the giant presence the 20-year-old Braves outfielder has gained within the viagra for order baseball world can be attributed to the power and athleticism that has enabled him to separate himself from some of the game's other highly regarded prospects.
+But the giant presence the 20-year-old Braves outfielder has gained within the baseball world can be attributed to the power and athleticism that has enabled him to separate himself from some of the game's other highly regarded prospects.

 The only other Braves player recognized on this year's list was Julio Teheran, a 19-year-old right-handed pitcher who was tabbed as the game's 34th-best prospect.

 MLB.com also recognized Heyward as the game's top prospect within a midseason evaluation that was published at the end of July.
-While the young outfielder appreciates the 50mg viagra retail price attention created by these lists, his desired prize remains the opportunity to display his skills at the Major League level.
+While the young outfielder appreciates the attention created by these lists, his desired prize remains the opportunity to display his skills at the Major League level.

 "My eye is always on the ball," Heyward said.
 "The ball has always been the same thing -- be in the Major Leagues.
 That's the biggest thing -- to be in Atlanta, playing baseball well, supporting the team and contributing in my own way."

 As the Braves prepare for this upcoming season, they plan to give Heyward every opportunity to win the starting right-field job during Spring Training.
-Despite the fact that he has recorded fewer than 200 plate appearances above the Class A level, the club is confident that he has the brand cialis for sale physical and mental skills necessary to cheap tramadol cod make this jump to the Majors.
+Despite the fact that he has recorded fewer than 200 plate appearances above the Class A level, the club is confident that he has the physical and mental skills necessary to make this jump to the Majors.

 "He's got great makeup," Cox said.
 "He's very smart, and he's extremely talented.
 He's got the entire package."